frederic-perez/AmE-dictionary/data/dictionary.md

 __whitewater<sup>1</sup>__ _n_ :five: (white water) Turbulent or frothy water, as in rapids or surf. _Whitewater rafting._
 __whitewater<sup>2</sup>__ _adj_ (white-water) Of, relating to, intended for, or taking place on whitewater, especially in river rapids: _whitewater rafting._
 __whithered__
+__whitlow__ _n_ A purulent infection at the end of a finger or toe in the area surrounding the nail.
 __whittle__ _v_ :eight::hammer: (whittled, whittling) _The overwhelming advantage has been whittled down._
 __whizbang<sup>1</sup>__ _n_ [:scroll: The term has its origin in the onomatopoeic representation of the sound made by a firearm or firework.
 It was popularized in WWI as high-speed shells were called whizbangs.
 It was also the name given to a rocket launcher used by the US Army during WWII.] __1__ Someone or something extraordinarily successful. __2__ Someone or something flashy, impressive, technologically innovative, etc. __3__ A firework that makes whizzing sounds and loud bangs.
 __whizbang<sup>2</sup>__ _adj_ __1__ Highly successful or talented. __2__ Flashy, impressive, fast-paced, loud, etc.